A transformational endeavour to know life

 To enhance that experience, join the thunderclap and know that you are not alone, you are part of a movement working to bring peace, happiness and joy to the world.

-Sadhguru will be consecrating a 112-ft face of Adiyogi on Mahashivratri, on Feb 24.
+Sadhguru consecrated a 112-ft face of Adiyogi on Mahashivratri, on Feb 24.
 This magnificent face is no monument or memorial, but an iconic inspiration and reminder to every human being, that yoga offers a way to evolve beyond their limitations.
 Adiyogi will be a galvanizing force and the cornerstone of a spiritual movement that will flood the world.

 “We want to make sure that in the next ten to fifteen years’ time, the entire world will move from looking up to looking inward for their wellbeing.
 Inward is the only place where you can fix your wellbeing.
 I invite all of you to be a part of this, in whatever capacity you can.
 We are equipped like never before in the history of humanity to reach out to a large part of the population, and teach them how to turn inward and handle their wellbeing from within, rather than depending on the outside for support.” – Sadhguru